Photo of loaded table in colonial hearth kitchen, with cooking fire in background

 About Us

-The Montclair History Center (MHC), a private, nonprofit 501(c) 3 organization, promotes preservation, study and appreciation of local history.
+The Montclair History Center (MHC), a private, nonprofit 501(c) 3 organization that promotes the study and appreciation of local history.

 We are stewards of three historic houses in Montclair: the Crane House and Historic YWCA (110 Orange Road), the Nathaniel Crane House (110 Orange Road), and the Clark House (108 Orange Road).